Drone Flight Demystified: How Does a Drone Work for Beginners?

 • it can land vertically.

-Since you’re on the ground, you have a remote control for your drone.
+And speaking of control, since you'll be the pilot on the ground, you'll have a cool remote control to steer your drone around.
 That controller normally uses a smartphone, to wirelessly connect to the drone that you operate.

 But the drone is not a merely remote-controlled machine.
 Remember, it has some degree of autonomy.
 You don’t have to manually control it all the time.